 How to Best Preserve Key Evidence after an Accident

-Were you injured in an auto accident or a slip fall?
+Were you injured in an auto accident or a slip and fall?
 Have you suffered a dog bite or other injury?
 Were you or a family member seriously injured on the job?
 When accidents happen one of the most important things to do is obtain and preserve key evidence.

 Auto Accident, Especially Those Involving Tractor Trailers